All Episodes

 The American people are not happy and finally relieved and happy that finally we're doing things right.

-But there seems to be a more fundamental problem here.
+Maybe, but there seems to be a more fundamental problem here.

 The Obama Democrats didn't set out.

-And some of you may want to argue this may be debatable to some of you.
+And some of you may want to argue, this may be debatable to some of you.

 The Obama Democrats did not set out to produce an unpopular stimulus package.

-They did not set Out to produce an unpopular health care bill.
+They did not set out to produce an unpopular health care bill.

 And they did not set out to produce an unpopular cap and trade scheme.